-Arthur Burgess was born in Marple, Cheshire circa 1882, the 4th son of George and Mary Burgess and on the 1891 census they were living at Alma Terrace, Strines, Road, Marple, Cheshire.
-Head of the household was George, 51, a Block Cutter (Spin) and wife Mary, 49, was the only member of the family who had not been born in Marple, Cheshire, she had been born in Mella (sic), Derbyshire.
-The eldest child was Mary Jane, 26, single and a Dressmaker, Caroline May, 6 and a scholar were the 2 girls in the family, the rest were sons.
-They were Thomas, 22, single and a Clerk for the County Council, as was George William, 16, Charles, 11 and Arthur 9 were scholars.
+Arthur Burgess was born in Marple, Cheshire circa 1882, the 4th son of George and Mary Burgess.The 1891 census recorded them living at Alma Terrace, Strines, Road, Marple, Cheshire.
+Head of the household was George, 51, a Block Cutter.
+His wife Mary, 49, had been born in Derbyshire.
+Their listed children were Mary Jane, 26, a Dressmaker.
+Caroline May was 6 and a scholar.
+Thomas was 22 and George William was 16. they were both Clerks for the County Council.
+Charles, 11 and Arthur 9 were scholars.